karlrissland/AppWorkshop/docs/HOL step-by-step - App Migration & Modernization.md

 - Data and Schema has been migrated to SQL Azure

 ### Task 4: Finalize Migration
+Almost done.
+We need to configure our app service to use SQL Azure and remove the Hybrid connection.

 ------------------ADD NEW STUFF HERE ------------------------